-In Australia there are over 116,000 people experiencing homelessness on any given night.
+In Australia there are over 120,000 people experiencing homelessness on any given night.
 Homelessness Week aims to raise awareness of the impact of homelessness on Australia via national and local community events, including providing information on the importance of housing as a solution and educating communities on how they can make a difference.

 This was our first attempt at an advocacy workshop.
 There are some changes that the Working Group would make to the format, if we ran it again.

 One problem was the lack of time for participants to share ideas/strategies and ask question.
-We did send out a survey to participants after the session, asking if attendees would like an opportunity to do that, but only heard back from a couple of people – so please let me know if you think that would be useful.
+We did send out a survey to participants after the session, asking if attendees would like an opportunity to do that, but only heard back from a couple of people – so please let us know if you think that would be useful.

 Passcode: xKJj2$yP